software-students-fall2024/4-containers-ballincat43/README.md

 ```

 ### Using the App
 The app will start off at the login page.
 You can choose to create your own account, in which you need to create a username and password, or you can sign in using this premade account: `username = bob123 | password = test`.
 Logging in will take you to the user home menu, from where you can use the app's features.
+To start, hit the start record button, then the stop record button.
+Note that it may take some time to process your speech.
+To ensure a smooth experience, try to use Google Chrome as your web browser.

 ### Closing the App
 To close the app, run the following docker command in your terminal: